 By Elisabeth Monaghan

-For details on these and other special screenings of films playing at the Alamo Drafthouse Denver, visit www.drafthouse.com/denver/theater/sloans-lake.
+For details on these and other special screenings or to see what box office hits are playing at the Alamo Drafthouse, visit https://drafthouse.com/denver/theater/sloans-lake.

 The Benchmark Theatre presents the regional premier of “The Arsonists,” which will run from June 22 through July 21.
 According Deb Miller with DC Metro Theatre Arts, “The Arsonists” is a father-daughter tale of grief, loss and redemption.
 Inspired by the Greek tragedy “Electra,” this play with music is a contemporary American myth that explores the relationship between parent and child in that small space between death and life, the last breath before the awakening.

 Rodents’ Comedy For A Cause On July 7

 The Rodents of Unusual Size has scheduled its monthly Comedy for a Cause show for July 7 at 7:30 p.m. at the Grange in Wheat Ridge, 3850 High Court.
 The show is free, a $5 donation is suggested.
 (Families with three or more pay only $15 total.)

 At press, the benefitting organization is to be announced, so check their website for updates www.coloradoimprov.com.